mpfr/httpd-plus/README.md

 $
 ```

 Remove `httpd-plus` related features from your configuration file and make sure it is valid.
-Don't forget to restart the server in the end.
+Don't forget to restart the httpd daemon.

 ```
 $ doas vi /etc/httpd.conf